go-task/task/README.md

 ### Task dependencies

-You may have tasks that depends on others.
+You may have tasks that depend on others.
 Just pointing them on `deps` will make them run automatically before running the parent task:

 ```yml